POOLE AND NORTH BOURNEMOUTH ANGLICAN DEANERY NEWSSHEET

 BOURNEMOUTH WILLIAM TEMPLE ASSOCIATION

 Details of the new sessions from October to May for this group are now available from John Newbold at 01202 761749.
-Meetings are on Mondays from October 2nd at the Marsham Court Hotel in Russell-Cotes Road with a prebooked meal at 7 p.m. and the talk and questions at 8.10 p.m., coffee available beforehand.
+Meetings are usually on first Mondays and started in October at the Marsham Court Hotel in Russell-Cotes Road with a prebooked meal at 7 p.m. and the talk and questions at 8.10 p.m., coffee available beforehand.
 Speakers include the Reverend Jonathan Herbert from Hilfield Priory, Dr David Catchpole of Sarum College, the Reverend Dr Sally Welch, Area Dean of Chipping Norton, the Venerable Antony Mac-Row Wood, Archdeacon of Dorset and Mr David Pain of Christian Aid.
 Subjects covered include “Travellers and Gypsies”, “Brexit, Trump and Popularism”, “Contemporary Apologetics” and “God’s world – Who cares?”

 HELPFUL BEREAVEMENT SUPPORT